 Step 4: Delete Revisions with Raw SQL (Faster, Riskier)

 For databases with 50,000+ revisions where WP-CLI is too slow, direct SQL queries are significantly faster.
 However, SQL bypasses WordPress hooks entirely, so you must also clean up orphaned data manually.
+The gist below includes the main deletion, orphan cleanup, and a batched approach:

 wp_ with your actual table prefix if you have changed it from the default.
 You can find your prefix in wp-config.php under the $table_prefix variable.
-Running these queries with the wrong prefix will either do nothing or — worse — delete data from unrelated tables.
+Running these queries with the wrong prefix will either do nothing or, worse, delete data from unrelated tables.

 Step 5: Optimize Database Tables